 - Detects when you’re using the same password on multiple sites.

-Available on all major browsers and on multiple sites.
+- Available on all major browsers, iOS and Android

-LastPass is one of the best password managers you can choose – it’s easy to set up, secure, and flexible.
+LastPass is one of the best password managers you can choose – it’s easy to set up, secure, flexible, and even has a respectable free plan available.
 This popular password manager can create passwords for you and store them securely, autofilling them when needed.

 Set yourself up with LastPass and you can say goodbye to the worst habits many users fall into when coming up with logins for multiple sites.
 Instead, you can enjoy proper online security when logging into sites and services.

 If you'd like to see how LastPass stacks up against other password managers, check out our comparison table.

 Our scoring is based on independent tests and assessments of features, ease of use and value.

 Password Generator Function

 A password manager can create secure, complex passwords for you.
 You won't need to remember them yourself.